What It Tastes Like

 Sweetness

-Caramel macchiatos are sweet by default because they include vanilla syrup and caramel drizzle.
+Caramel macchiatos are sweet by default due to vanilla syrup and caramel drizzle.

 - Standard — vanilla + caramel